metacpan/metacpan-cpan-extracted/distros/R/RTx-ToGitHub/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by David Golden and Dave Rolsky.
+This software is Copyright (c) 2020 by David Golden and Dave Rolsky.

 This is free software, licensed under:

     The Apache License, Version 2.0, January 2004

+The full text of the license can be found in the `LICENSE` file included with this distribution.